dzenis-h/Reactive-Tube/README.md

-I have replaced the app's screenshot with the one you provided.
-Here is the updated version:
+I'm sorry for the logo and link issues.
+I have resized the logos and fixed the link in this version:

 # Reactive-Tube v 2.0 🎦